dynamicsdays/bremen2024/Registration/index.md

 pagetitle: Registration
 ---

+## Registration opens **March 1, 2024** ##

 ## _Tentative_ conference fees

-_All fees are subject to change!
-Final fees will be announced no later than March 1, 2024._

 * Regular registration: € 220 (early bird), € 260 (late registration)
-* Young scientist (non-tenure track, up to 5 years after PhD at time of conference): € 180 (early bird), € 200 (late registration)
+* Young scientis: € 180 (early bird), € 200 (late registration)
 * Student participants:  € 100

+Young scientists are researchers on a fixed-term, non-tenure-track position.

+_We are hopeful that we are able to further reduce these fees.
+The final amounts will be announced before registration opens._

 ## Accommodation